Effective Club/Group Marketing

 How do I increase my following on social media?

-Haing a good follwoing on socuial media is important to ensure that your posts are seen by your audience.
-By using the folliwng steps will help you build up your followers:
+Having a good following on social media is important to ensure that your posts are seen by your audience.
+By using the following steps will help you build up your followers:

 > Be Regular and Consistent